Environmental Grants

 Conditions:

-• Purchase made in a store located within the MRC de Vaudreuil-Soulanges in the 12 months prior to the application.
+- Purchase made from a company established in Quebec within 12 months prior to the application.

 - 6 litres or less;